-Many psychotherapists recommend focusing on the physical body first and performing a head to feet body scan and sensing for places that you are holding emotions.
+Many psychotherapists recommend focusing on the physical body first when practicing self-reflection or mindfulness.
+This means performing a head to feet body scan and sensing for places where you’re holding emotions.
 You may notice patterns in your body’s physical response to emotions.
-For example, when you start feeling anxious your palms may become sweaty or tingly or the feeling may move you to tap your foot.
+For example, when you start feeling anxious, your palms may become sweaty or tingly, or the feeling may move you to tap your foot.

-When you notice the first physical symptoms of the feeling and your mind is racing you can inset a calming intervention like HeartMath Heart Focused Breathing.
-You also want to ask the questions: What are or were you thinking or feeling in the moment and during the day?
+When you notice the first physical symptoms of your feelings and your mind is racing, you can practice a calming intervention like the HeartMath Institute’s heart-focused breathing technique.
+You’ll also want to ask yourself: What are or were you thinking or feeling in the moment and during the day?
 Was there an issue during the day that is still bothering you through a repeated thought pattern?
 Or are you having some unsettled feeling that you need to check into either in your physical body or your emotional body?
-At times we may not know exactly how we are feeling or we may know how we are feeling but not the reason why.
+At times we may not know exactly how we’re feeling.
+Or, we may know how we’re feeling but not the reason why.

-Becoming familiar with a broad spectrum of feeling words and states is helpful so you can label the feeling that is surfacing during this process.
-Once you can identify your feelings from an emotional place and a physical body location from day to day, you’ll start to see the benefits in that you will have less emotional disturbances, according to Simon Rego, PsyD, Chief Psychologist at the Montefiore Medical Center in New York City.
-According to Dr. Rego, after a day of frustrations, you’ll be less likely to absolutely emotionally lose it on the unsuspecting person at the grocery store.
+Becoming familiar with a broad spectrum of feeling words and states can help you label the feeling that is surfacing during this process.
+Once you can identify your feelings from an emotional place and from a physical body location from day to day, you’ll start to see the benefits and have less emotional disturbances, according to Simon Rego, Psy.D., Chief Psychologist at the Montefiore Medical Center in New York City.
+Dr. Rego says that after a day of frustrations, you’ll be less likely to absolutely emotionally lose it on the unsuspecting person at the grocery store.
 “Once you become aware of what you’re feeling, it helps create a bit of space to diminish its intensity,” he says.
 “Now you are observing it rather than being overwhelmed by it.”

-Emotional check-ins need to be like physical exercise, to get the most benefit from them, you have to do them regularly.
-“These [emotional climate monitoring] skills work best if we learn them when our emotions aren’t so intense.
-Then we can apply them at times that are more [emotionally] challenging,” Rego says.
-So practice, practice, practice.
-Rego suggests checking in with yourself once a day to start.
+So, practice, practice, practice.
+Dr. Rego suggests checking in with yourself once a day to start.
 “The beginning of the day or around the time you begin your bedtime routine is ideal,” he says.
-If you can practice just 5 to 10 minutes is enough time to get a quick roundup of your thoughts and emotions.
+If you can practice for just 5 to 10 minutes, it’s enough time to get a quick roundup of your thoughts and emotions.”

 If it helps, try taking notes in a journal or on your phone’s note-taking app.
-The act of writing down feelings and thoughts can give you additional perspective and take the thought patterns out of your head and provide some cognitive and emotional relief.
+The act of writing down feelings and thoughts can give you additional perspective, take the thought patterns out of your head, and provide some cognitive and emotional relief.

-Individual emotional climate practices can assist you in evaluating if you need to do something about your feelings like talk to someone to resolve an issue or just accept the feelings as they are.
+Emotional check-ins can assist you in evaluating if you need to do something about your feelings — like talk to someone to resolve an issue or just accept the feelings as they are.
 For instance, experiencing brief sadness isn’t always a cause for distress.
-In many cases, your emotional response may make complete sense and feeling the sadness will move it more quickly out of your emotional landscape.
-You can look to your feelings like “clouds” that when noticed, acknowledged and felt can easily move through you and on their way out of your physical and emotional experience.
+In many cases, your emotional response may make complete sense, and feeling the sadness may move it more quickly out of your emotional landscape.
+You can look to your feelings like “clouds.”
+When they’re noticed, acknowledged, and felt, they can easily move through you and on their way out of your physical and emotional experience.